readmees/tdw_physics/README.md

 - ~~Improve occlusion: don't stop behind object, but behind object in line with camera angle~~
 - ~~Improve occlusion: in objectbased, use force~~
 - Use real masses for occluding
+- Get real height and width of objects